John A Waller

-Great care, though, should be taken when considering dissolving a company in debt.
+Great care should be taken when considering dissolving a company in debt.

 What Happens to Company Debts when Dissolved?

 If your limited company has creditors unpaid?
-Often directors, therefore, believe striking off the company, resolves the situation.
+Often directors believe, therefore striking off the company resolves the situation.

-However, being removed from the Companies House Register does not allow avoiding repayment to the companies creditors, indeed attempting to may have dire circumstances.
+However, being removed from the Companies House Register does not allow avoiding repayment to the company’s creditors, and indeed attempting to may have dire circumstances.

 Dissolve: the definition – Striking off a Limited Company?